lefnire/derby-auth/README.md

 ```

 See the [example](https://github.com/lefnire/derby-auth/tree/master/example) for more details, as well as login / registration forms, sign-in buttons, etc.

-## TODO
-This upgrade is a WIP, and may not be stable.
-Additionally, we'll want to wait for Racer 0.5 access control before using this in production.

 ## Why not EveryAuth?
 This project was originally implemented with Everyauth ([see branch](https://github.com/lefnire/derby-auth/tree/everyauth)), but had some issues: